-Have you been searching out on what are the traits of a Successful and an effective Leader in a BPO Company regardless of Department?
-Here are the 5 Traits of a Successful BPO Manager.
+Have you been searching for the traits that make up a successful and an effective leader in a BPO company regardless of department?

 1. They talk to their team